 Curette—This is a surgical instrument shaped like a scoop.Suction—When the cerumen is loosened, the earwax will be vacuumed.Flushing—The impacted cerumen may be rinsed using flushing equipment.Ceruminolytic agents—A ceruminolytic agent may be prescribed.
 This is a liquid-like solution used in the ear to soften the earwax and ease removal.

 Earwax moves out of your ear naturally.
 Earwax should not be removed by you.
 In fact, continuously trying to clean your ear of cerumen by using a cotton swab, for example, can damage your ear.
 By trying to remove earwax, you can: Damage your eardrum—the membrane that vibrates and transmits sound to the middle ear

 Make yourself more prone to

-To help reduce your chances of getting cerumen impaction, take the following steps: Do not clean your ears with anything more than a soapy washcloth on the outer rim of your ear.Do not use cotton-tipped swabs to clean anywhere inside your ears.Use medications as advised by your doctor to help prevent the build up of earwax.If you are concerned about earwax, see your doctor.
-Do not attempt to remove the earwax by yourself.Schedule regular visits to remove earwax build up as advised by your doctor.
+To help reduce your chance of cerumen impaction: Do not clean your ears with anything more than a soapy washcloth on the outer rim of your ear.Do not use cotton-tipped swabs to clean anywhere inside your ears.Use medications as advised by your doctor to help prevent the buildup of earwax.If you are concerned about earwax, see your doctor.
+Do not attempt to remove the earwax by yourself.Schedule regular visits to remove earwax buildup as advised by your doctor.

 Jabor MA, Amedee RG.
 Cerumen impaction.